 Take notes!

-Here's a little tip for you: take notes.
+Here's a little tip: take notes.

 Write in the margins.
 Leave bookmarks.
 After reading the book, write a short review.
-Then you can return to your notes and notes and refresh your memory of the most important points from what you read.
+Then you can return to your notes and notes and refresh your memory of the most important points from what I read.

 Conclusion